FallOfHeaven/AP-CSA-FRQ-2025/Q4/README.md

 #### What I learned from revisiting this problem:

-- I believe it was a straight foward question.
+- Nothing really, I think it was a striaght forward question.